ronf/asyncssh/README.rst

 Note that you will still need to manually install the libsodium library listed above for libnacl to work correctly and/or libnettle for UMAC support.
-Unfortunately, since libsodium and libnettle are not Python packages, they cannot be directly installed using pip.
+Unfortunately, since liboqs, libsodium, and libnettle are not Python packages, they cannot be directly installed using pip.

 Installing the development branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^